kitlang/kit/README.md

 Building from source
 --------------------

+Building from source requires **libclang** to be installed; Kit is tested with libclang 3.8.

+Make sure you update submodules before building: `git submodule update --init`

 The Kit compiler, `kitc`, is written in Haskell.
 Building the compiler requires GHC; the easiest path is to install [Stack](https://docs.haskellstack.org/en/stable/README/) and run:

     stack build